 On July 25, 2017, the Pennsylvania Environmental Hearing Board ("EHB") issued an order to SPLP to cease HDD activities in Pennsylvania related to the Mariner East 2 project.
 On August 1, 2017 the EHB lifted the order as to two drill locations.
 On August 3, 2017, the EHB lifted the order as to 14 additional locations.
 The EHB issued the order in response to a complaint filed by environmental groups against SPLP and the PADEP.
 The EHB Judge encouraged the parties to pursue a settlement with respect to the remaining HDD locations and facilitated a settlement meeting.
 On August 7, 2017 a final settlement was reached.
 A stipulated order has been submitted to the EHB Judge with respect to the settlement.
 The settlement agreement requires that SPLP reevaluate the design parameters of approximately 26 drills on the Mariner East 2 project and approximately 43 drills on the Mariner East 2X project.
-The settlement agreement also provides a defined framework for approval by PADEP for these drills to proceed after reevaluation.
-Additionally, the settlement agreement requires modifications to several of the HDD plans that are part of the PADEP permits.
+The settlement agreement requires modifications to several of the HDD plans that are part of the PADEP permits.
 Those modifications have been completed and agreed to by the parties.
 SPLP continued throughout 2018 to complete HDDs on the Mariner East 2 project using the reevaluation process outlined in the EHB order.
 On July 31, 2018, the environmental groups voluntarily dismissed their action in the EHB after reaching a settlement with the PADEP that did not involve SPLP.